Doctor Who now airs on BBC1 on Sunday nights, and the next episode comes to BBC1 (and BBC America) at 6.55pm GMT on Sunday 21st October.

 A far cry from the black hoody seen in Whittaker’s announcement video, the outfit is a typically colourful and eccentric look for the Doctor – and it’s chock-full of references and callbacks to previous Doctors, as we explain in more detail here.

-What will the new series look like?
+What does the new series look like?

 Apparently series 11 will be the most cinematic era of Doctor Who yet – at least when it comes to the cameras.
 According to trade magazine Broadcast, the production is being supplied with brand-new cameras and lenses which will give Doctor Who a razzle-dazzle upgrade.